-Portuguese soprano Ana Vieira Leite is a laureate from the "Jardin des Voix" academy of Les Arts Florissants and started her 2021/22 season singing the title role in Händel's Partenope in the ensembles’ tour through Europe under the baton of William Christie.
-Stages of this tour include the Lucerne Festival, the Müpa Budapest, the Philharmonie de Paris, Palau de Les Arts Reina Sofía Valencia and the Gran Teatre del Liceu Barcelona.
+Portuguese soprano Ana Vieira Leite is a laureate from the "Jardin des Voix" academy of Les Arts Florissants and sang the title role in Händel's Partenope in the ensembles’ tour through Europe under the baton of William Christie in the 2021/22 season.
+Stages of this tour included the Lucerne Festival, the Müpa Budapest, the Philharmonie de Paris, Palau de Les Arts Reina Sofía Valencia and the Gran Teatre del Liceu Barcelona.
+More performances of Partenope will follow in 2023.

 Reviews hailed Ana’s performance as: